SEE Learning® Staff of 2024

 Nora Donovan is a Program Coordinator for SEE Learning.
 Prior to joining SEE Learning, Nora spent three years working as a special education teacher in both preschool and elementary settings.
 During this time, she honed her skills in providing individualized instruction and support to children with diverse learning needs.
 Nora is committed to educating the whole child and providing opportunities for all children to succeed.
 She possesses a deep passion for promoting inclusivity and empowering children to recognize their full potential.
 Nora holds a BS degree from the University of Wisconsin-Eau Claire in Early Childhood Education and Special Education.

-Our Expert Advisors
+Historical Expert Advisors

 Get Involved/Contact